To Kill a Mockingbird

 19 Miss Maudie Quotes With Page Numbers (To Kill A Mockingbird)

 In Maycomb’s often contradictory world, whose voice cuts through gossip and prejudice with clarity, wit, and unwavering moral sense?
 Miss Maudie Atkinson, the Finches’ independent and insightful neighbor in Harper Lee’s To Kill a Mockingbird, is a crucial mentor and voice of reason for Scout and Jem.
-A lover of her garden and a woman
+Our curated collection of 19 Miss Maudie quotes

 19 Miss Maudie Quotes With Page Numbers (To Kill A Mockingbird) Read More »